 I don’t think I would ever pay this price again unless it’s being split with someone else but I decided to do it once in my life because I needed it.
 This trip was about taking care of me after a lot of difficult months dealing with family challenges, too much work and relationship problems.

 So was it worth it?
 Hell yeah.
 I fell in love with West End <3.
-I was about two blocks away from Stanley Park on one side, two blocks away from the beach and the Seawall on one side, two blocks away from the cute Denman Street on another side and four blocks away from the marina to the other side. #locationlocationlocation
+I was about two blocks away from Stanley Park on one side, two blocks away from the beach and the Seawall on one side, two blocks away from the cute Denman Street on another side and four blocks away from the marina on the other side. #locationlocationlocation

 Data And Sim Cards